nest-desktop/nest-desktop/docs/user/usage-advance/project-view.rst

 .. image:: /_static/img/screenshots/project/project-bar.png
    :target: #project-bar

-The project bar contains tabs for :ref:`project-view_project-subpages`, the project name, :ref:`project-view_network-history` and the :ref:`project-view_simulation-button`.
+The project bar contains tabs for :ref:`project-view-project-subpages`, the project name, :ref:`project-view-network-history` and the :ref:`project-view-simulation-button`.

 .. tip:: It is useful to give project a proper name so that you can recognize your projects.

 |br|

-.. _project-view_network-history:
+.. _project-view-network-history:

 Network history
 ^^^^^^^^^^^^^^^